pcraig3/fed-notes/src/articles/2022-01-24-enterprise-the-wrong-bigger-picture.md

       <figure>
       <img alt="Figure 1: Autonomous teams with clear responsibility" src="{{ '/img/articles/pies.png' | url }}" />
       <figcaption>
       <p>3 autonomous product teams, each responsible for 1 product.
 Arrows represent responsibility for products.
-Responsibility is clear: there are 3 arrows, each product team is totally responsible for 1 product.</p>
+Responsibility is clear: there are 3 arrows, each product team is responsible for 1 product.</p>
       </figcaption>
       </figure>
     </div>